benschwarz/metaquery/README.md

 # Browser support

-metaQuery requires `matchMedia` support:
+metaQuery requires `matchMedia`:

 * Use the polyfill ([matchMedia.js][matchMedia.js])
 * If you wish to support IE 7 & 8, use my variant ([matchMedia-oldie.js][matchmedia-oldie])

-Otherwise, go for your life in Chrome, Safari, Firefox and New IE.
+Otherwise, metaQuery will work with all common desktop and mobile browsers.

 ## Backstory